ndrober/convert-outlook-msg-file-MacOS/README.md

 ## Usage

-To convert a single file, you can use the following command:
+To convert a single file on Mac, you can use the following command:

-python convert_msg_to_eml.py < message.msg > message.eml
+open -a ConvertMsgToEml message.msg

-This command pipes the contents of the message.msg file to the convert_msg_to_eml.py script and outputs the converted message in MIME format to the message.eml file.
+This command converts message.msg file, outputing the converted message in MIME format to the message.eml file, and finally opening it with Apple Mail.

 To convert a set of files, you can provide the filenames as command-line arguments:

-python convert_msg_to_eml.py *.msg
+Open the ConvertMsgToEml Application and click the Convert Directory button.
-This will convert each .msg file in the current directory and create a corresponding .eml file with the converted message.
+This will convert each .msg file in the selected directory and create a corresponding .eml file with the converted message.

 Building the .app
 To build the application with PyInstaller, use the following command:

-pyinstaller --name=ConvertMsgToEml convert_msg_to_eml.py --target-arch universal2 --windowed --icon=MSG2EML.icns

-This command packages your Python script into a standalone application named ConvertMsgToEml.app.
-The --target-arch universal2 option ensures compatibility with both Intel and Apple Silicon Macs.
-The --windowed option creates a windowed application without a console window.
-Finally, the --icon=MSG2EML.icns option sets the application icon to MSG2EML.icns.
-Make sure you have the MSG2EML.icns file in the same directory as your script.
+./build.sh

 Using the module in your application
 You can also import the outlookmsgfile module into your own application.
 Here's an example: